Did you know…

 2007 began our Summer of Ahava Kabbalat Shabbat services.

-In 2008 printing the bulletin, Ha Hodesh, stopped and SHJC became GREEN.
+In 2008 printing of the bulletin, Ha Hodesh, stopped and SHJC became GREEN.

 In 2016 Hazzan Randall Levin joins the SHJC family, along with his wife Emily and children Henry and Michael.